Generic Name: fluticasone (floo-TIK-a-SONE)

-Brand Name: Examples include Flovent Diskus and Flovent Rotadisk
+Brand Name: Examples include Amuity Ellipta and Flovent Diskus

 Fluticasone powder is used for:

-Preventing asthma attacks.
+Preventing and controlling symptoms of asthma.
 Fluticasone powder will not stop an asthma attack once one has started.
 It may also be used to treat other conditions as determined by your doctor.

 Fluticasone powder is a corticosteroid.
 It works by decreasing the irritation and swelling of the breathing tubes (bronchial tubes) of the lung to control or prevent asthma symptoms.